 - A cavernoma is neither a tumour nor a compression, but a malformation of blood vessels.

 - Most people will have no symptoms – these are known as asymptomatic cavernoma.
 Research figures vary, but it is thought that about 1 in 625 people has an asymptomatic cavernoma.

 - Cavernoma can become symptomatic at any age, most commonly when a person is between the ages of 20-40.
 Again, research figures vary but it is thought that only about 160 people in the UK are diagnosed with symptomatic cavernoma each year.

 - Cavernoma can grow and hemorrhage (bleed) at any age, including in young children, when the symptoms normally become more severe.

 - The most common first symptom is seizure (50%), followed by hemorrhage (25%) and neurological deficits (25%) like blurred vision and weakness in limbs.

-- Cavernoma are hereditary in about 25-30% of people who have the condition.
+- Cavernoma are hereditary in about 20% of people who have the condition, according to the rare disease resource Orphanet.
 These are known as familial cavernoma and tend to form at an earlier age.

 - Those with the hereditary form will probably have more than one cavernoma and will develop more over time.
 Those with the non-hereditary form (known as sporadic cavernoma) normally have just one cavernoma.